sharoncornelius/idpf-specification/idpf_specification.md

   Note that for for case #a and #b the most inner header checksum is calculated using the offsets as parsed by the Device parser.
 The *max_tx_hdr_generic_offloads* negotiated capability defines the maximal header length supported by the device for non-generic checksum/CRC offloads.
 - The total size of a single packet in host memory must be at least **IECM_TX_MIN_LEN** bytes and up to the *max_mtu*.
 This rule applies for single packet send as well as for an LSO segment.
 - The header length of an LSO packet should be at least *min_lso_header_len*.
-- Optionally, Packet can carry a context descriptor(s).
+- Optionally, packet can carry a context descriptor(s).
 In that case, all context descriptors of a packet must be placed before the data descriptors of the packet.
   1. Up to *max_ctxt_desc_per_sso_packet* context descriptors are allowed to be added to one SSO (Single Send Offload) message and up to *max_ctxt_desc_per_lso_segment* context descriptors are allowed to be added to one LSO (Large Send Offload) message.
 - A single transmit packet must contain at least one data descriptor and may span up to *max_sg_bufs_per_tx_pkt* buffers.
 The maximal length of a data buffer is defined by *tx_max_desc_data* negotiated parameter.
 - TSO Max payload size is *max_lso_payload_len* (as implied in TLEN field in the context descriptor), TSO MSS minimal value is refined by *min_mss_for_lso.* The maximal MSS value is set so that the total segment length (header and payload) do not exceed *max_mtu.*